|Policy Title||University Telephone Equipment and Services|

 Telephone Usage Guidelines

-Telephones, including both wired (desk phones, including VOIP) and cellular phones issued by the University and paid for by the University are, like all other University assets and services, intended to be used for the purpose of conducting official University business.
+Telephones, including wired desk phones, softphone and cellular phones issued by the University and paid for by the University are, like all other University assets and services, intended to be used for the purpose of conducting official University business.

 Local and Toll (long distance) Calls